Sordaria fimicola: Ecology

-Although S. fimicola was traditionally understood to grow on the dung of herbivorous animals or in decaying plant matter, but it has also been discovered that it grows symbiotically with some plants.
-New research shows that S. fimicola is a facultative dung fungus and, S. fimicola has been found to grow among the roots of Rye-grass and wheat-grass.
+Although S. fimicola was traditionally understood to grow on the dung of herbivorous animals or in decaying plant matter, it has also been discovered that it grows symbiotically with some plants.
+New research shows that S. fimicola is a facultative dung fungus and S. fimicola has been found to grow among the roots of rye-grass and wheat-grass.
 In sterilized and unsterilized soil, S. fimicola promoted host growth and prevented mortality.
-Research shows that S. fimicola in potato dextrose cultrues, the fungis is capable of producing triacontanol and indole-3-carboxaldehyde, both of which have antibacterial properties that may help prevent host disease.
+Research shows that S. fimicola in potato dextrose cultures is capable of producing triacontanol and indole-3-carboxaldehyde, both of which have antibacterial properties that may help prevent host disease.

 S. fimicola has also been shown to inhibit the growth of other species of fungi which are pathogenic to plants including Pestalotiopsis guepinii, Colletotrichum capsici, Curvularia lunata [Cochliobolus lunatus], Alternaria alternata and Fusarium oxysporum.

 S. fimicola has also been shown to negatively affect the health of some plants that it can be found growing on.
-When S. fimicola was first isolated from maize researchers believed that it was most likely an opportunistic pathogen..
+When S. fimicola was first isolated from maize researchers believed that it was most likely an opportunistic pathogen.
 Healthy maize plants in the laboratory did not grow S. fimicola indicating that healthy maize plants may exclude it.
 S. fimicola did colonize healthy B. tectorum resulting in reduced fecundity and reduced growth.

 S. fimicola is also phototropic and the response is twofold: 1) the number of fruiting bodies produced by the fungus is influenced by light and 2) the direction which the fruiting bodies grow is also influenced.
 This response is likely mediated by a specific fungal receptor called the S. fimicola white collar-1 photoreceptor (SfWC-1).
 Other species of phototropic fungi have homologous receptors with similar receptor domains.
 S. fimicola with a non-functional mutant SfWC-1 receptor had delayed and less-pronounced fruiting-body formation, was defective in phototropism of the perithecial beaks, and lacked the fruiting-body zonation pattern compared with the wild type.